canalplus/rx-player/doc/infos/initial_position.md

 configurable thanks to the startAt option, documented [here in the API documentation](../api/loadVideo_options.md#prop-startAt).

-Please note however that there is a catch: everyone of the possible values you will set will be "bounded" to the maximum and minimum position actually detected for the content.
+Please note however that there is a catch: every of the possible values you will set will be "bounded" to the maximum and minimum position actually detected for the content.